"Right to be forgotten" requests

 In May 2014, the European Court of Justice ruled that European residents could ask search engines to filter results for queries that include their name if the results are inadequate, inaccurate, no longer relevant, or excessive.
-As a result, Microsoft has put in place procedures to ensure we comply in ways that appropriately balance individuals' rights to privacy with the general public's interest in freedom of expression and the free availability of information online.
+As a result, Microsoft has put procedures in place to ensure we comply in ways that appropriately balance individuals' rights to privacy with the general public's interest in freedom of expression and the free availability of information online.
+The Right to be Forgotten has since been codified in the EU General Data Protection Regulation (“GDPR”) and in various national privacy laws within Europe, including the United Kingdom.

-Separately, on January 1, 2016, new amendments to Russia's data protection law came into effect, which require that search engines filter certain search results for queries that include a Russian applicant's name.
+In 2016, amendments to Russia's national data protection law also codified a similar Right to be Forgotten, which requires that search engines filter certain search results for queries that include a Russian applicant's name.
 The Russian law provides enumerated grounds for removal.
 It requires that search results be removed if the applicant provides adequate proof in support of the claim, and that we reject requests that do not meet the statutory standard.

 Austria